scot-taylor-ibm/compare-comply/parsing.md

 ## Contract amounts
 {: #contract_amounts}

-The `contract_amounts` array identifies the monetary amounts specified in the document.
+The `contract_amounts` array specifies monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.

 | `contract_amounts`|Description                                               |
 |:----------------:|-----------------------------------------------------------|